You Are Umasou: Plot

-After crying and apologizing to her for leaving so suddenly when he was young, Heart introduces Umasou, and meets his new siblings, a girl and two male twins.
-After the warm reunion, all the family, including Light who decided to join them, head away from the mountain, whose eruption was strong enough to blast the egg rock from the volcano.
+After apologizing to her for leaving so suddenly when he was young, Heart introduces Umasou, and meets his new siblings, a girl and two male twins.
+After the warm reunion, all the family, including Light, head away from the mountain, whose eruption was strong enough to blast the egg rock from the volcano.
 They almost escape from the eruption, but Baku appears from the volcanic dust and threatens to kill Heart since he disobeyed his order of exile.
 In order to protect his family, Heart accepts a duel with Baku, in which Baku uses normal Tyrannosaur attacks and movements and Heart displays quick martial arts kicks.
 In the midst of the battle, Heart bites Baku's neck, which proves to be a great mistake when Baku grabs Heart, leaps, and smashes him with all his weight to crush him, almost killing him.
 Heart's mother pleads to spare him, revealing that she is his adoptive mother.
-This makes Baku wonder what would she do if Heart was starving for not eating meat, to which she responds that she would let him eat her, which Baku considers nonsense.
+This makes Baku wonder what she would do if Heart was starving, to which she responds that she would let him eat her, which Baku considers nonsense.
 He explains that a carnivore has to eat meat every day in order to survive.
 At the same time, he accepts that Heart wouldn't have survived without her help, so he agrees to spare Heart and the others.
-As Baku lies down to recover from his wounds from the battle, he tells Heart to be strong and good with a certain emotion (implying that Baku is probably Heart's father).
+As Baku lies down to recover from his wounds from the battle, he tells Heart to be strong and good.

-In the aftermath, Heart's Mom asked him if he would live with them when they reached their new home, but he refuses, telling that it would be better for everyone to stay with their own species.
-She agrees, guessing Heart would have wanted that, but he also denies, saying that he enjoyed being her son.
-The family cuddles and wave goodbye for the last time before Heart and Umasou go on their way again.
+In the aftermath, Heart's mom asks him if he will live with them when they reach their new home.
+He refuses, saying that it would be better for everyone to stay with their own species, but also says that he enjoyed being her son.
+The family say goodbye before Heart and Umasou go on their way again.
 During the end credits, the Maiasaura herd move on to a new home.
 Baku returns to the plains and Bekon welcomes him back.
 The movie ends with Heart and Umasou watching the egg rock of Egg Mountain fly away to outer space.